Rudolph W. E. Fritzke

-Rudolph W. E. Fritzke (born October 7, 1849 in Germany), was a member of the Wisconsin State Assembly.
-He moved to the United States in 1867, later working as a teacher in Fond du Lac, Wisconsin and Milwaukee, Wisconsin.
+Rudolph Wilhelm E. Fritzke (October 7, 1849 – October 17, 1931) was a German-American politician who was a member of the Wisconsin State Assembly.
+Born in Prussia, he moved to the United States in 1867, later working as a teacher in Fond du Lac, Wisconsin and Milwaukee, Wisconsin.
 He served as a truant officer for the Milwaukee schools for 20 years.

 Political career

 Fritzke was elected to the Assembly in 1902.
 He was a Democrat and represented the 13th district.